NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 #### Equipment Summary - PlantLoop or CondenserLoop ####

-New report for PlantLoop objects.
+A new report for PlantLoop objects.
 One row for each Plant or CondenserLoop
 - name
 - type (PlantLoop or CondenserLoop)
 - provides heating